AdaCore/training_material/courses/spark_for_ada_programmers/080_subprogram_contracts/02-frame_condition.rst

 * Simple component access :ada:`X.C'Old` equivalent to :ada:`X'Old.C`

-  - Although one may be more efficient at runtime
+  - Although one may be more efficient at run-time

 |